-In the high tide and low tide chart, we can see that the first low tide will be at 3:50 h and the next low tide at 16:25 h.
-The first high tide will be at 9:55 h and the next high tide at 22:35 h.
+In the high tide and low tide chart, we can see that the first high tide was at 4:35 h and the next high tide will be at 17:05 h.
+The first low tide will be at 11:05 h and the next low tide at 23:20 h.

-The lunar phase is a Waxing Crescent.
-Today we will have 6 hours and 36 minutes of sun.
-The solar transit will be at 12:12 h and the length of time the moon will be visible will be 10 hours and 7 minutes.
+The lunar phase is a Waxing Gibbous.
+Today we have 11 hours and 34 minutes of sun.
+The solar transit is at 12:30 h and the length of time the moon will be visible will be 14 hours and 59 minutes.

-The tidal coefficient today is 76, a high value and therefore the range of tides and currents will also be high.
-At noon the tidal coefficient drops to 70 to end the day with a tidal coefficient of 66.
-The tide heights today are 1.0 m, 4.8 m, 0.8 m and 4.3 m.
+The tidal coefficient today is 58 (average).
+At noon the tidal coefficient increases to 63 to end the day with a tidal coefficient of 68.
+The tide heights today are 3.6 m, 1.7 m, 3.6 m and 1.7 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Badcall Bay which is of 5.2 m and a minimum height of -0.1 m.

 The solunar fishing calendar in Badcall Bay tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Badcall Bay.
 The times are generated in local time in Scotland and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables:

 [ 0 low activity ] , [ average activity ] , [ high activity ] , [ very high activity ]